HenSch90/SiD/Modul_Grundprogramm.md

 is:

-it1: … ein Masterstudium aufnehmen?
+it1: (mastplan): … ein Masterstudium aufnehmen?

-It2: … eine Promotion aufnehmen?
+It2: (promoplan) … eine Promotion aufnehmen?

 st: